 The latest technology has significantly transformed the operations and data handling processes involved in trade finance.
-TFG spoke to Herbert Broenes about the digitalisation of credit risk management.
+TFG spoke to Herbert Broenes about the digitalization of credit risk management.

 Credit Risk Management and Trade Finance

 So, what about the credit processes and decision making tools available in trade finance?

 Solutions which are fast and cheap are important for markets.
 Smaller, single credit decisions are generally easier to make, and the market offers tools which are able to make those decisions for smaller companies.
 However, for many international debtors operating across different jurisdictions looking for a larger debt product, automation isn’t straight forward.

 If we even get a solution to automatically evaluate trade risk, even at larger transaction sizes, the financial community would be able to handle and monitor the risk of financing trade assets, even for larger floated companies.
 However, this takes time, and here are the complications.

 Figure 1: Percentage of organizations that utilized automated credit analysis

 Before we can come to a solution on decision making in credit risk, there are a number of issues we need to address:

 Firstly, the credit evaluation process can take into consideration many points, first and foremost, the firm’s equity position, profitability, assets owned, and the legal framework of the deal; but there are other hard and soft factors.
 There can be many criteria for evaluating credit risk, all can seem very different from each other.